 Working together with adverse conditions is part of the road to winning and that is something Danièle Sauvageau knows about.
 As an inspirational speaker, Danièle draws on her expertise, her social work and management studies, and her experience with high-performance to tell others how they can achieve.

-In 2002, she led the Canadian women’s hockey team to its first-ever medal; she was the first female commentator on the traditional Hockey Night in Canada; she worked for 24 years with the Montreal police department and the RCMP.
-In Vancouver, she’ll be taking part in her seventh Olympic Games.
+Danièle led the Canadian women’s hockey team to its first-ever medal in 2002.
+She was the first female commentator on the traditional Hockey Night in Canada.
+She also worked for 24 years with the Montreal police department and the RCMP, serving in the narcotics division and as an advisor to the strategic development department.

 She played a key role in her team’s wins in seven consecutive world championships, and in the silver medal they won at the Nagano Olympics.

-After completing a degree in social work, Sauvageau graduated from the RCMP academy.
+Danièle graduated from the RCMP academy.
 She obtained a master’s certificate in coaching from the National Coaching Certification Program and a management certificate from the École des Hautes Études Commerciales.

 Drawing on her expertise in human resources management, coaching, leadership, situation assessment, communication and the formation of winning teams, Sauvageau speaks on various topics related to performance.

+Danièle Sauvageau has given hundreds of presentations across Canada and the United States.
 Among her clients are leading financial institutions, the RCMP and the OPP, many high-level sports organizations such as Hockey Canada, Sport Canada, Water Polo Canada, Synchro Canada, Speed Skating Canada, federal and provincial government agencies, as well as numerous private, public and non-profit companies.